victorjongsoon/shopee-code-league-2021-address-elements-extraction/README.md

 # Accuracy: 61.222% - 90th/1034 in Private Leaderboard
 ![Image of Private Leaderboard](https://github.com/victorjongsoon/shopee-code-league-2021-address-elements-extraction/blob/main/images/private-leaderboard.PNG)
 ![Image of Participating Teams in Private Leaderboard](https://github.com/victorjongsoon/shopee-code-league-2021-address-elements-extraction/blob/main/images/private-leaderboard-total.PNG)

+# What can be improved in this competition?
+1. Clean the training dataset before using it to train the model
+2. Tune the model parameters (e.g. batches, drop, optimizer etc.)

 # Skillset required for the project (Machine Learning)
 * Python (Numpy, Pandas etc.)